This policy applies to all adults, including volunteers, working in or on behalf of the school.

 Please inform the school if your child has any specific problems or difficulties e.g. allergies, dietary problems etc.

 Staff can only administer prescribed and named medication which needs to be taken during school hours and parents must complete an authorisation form.
-Please see Mrs L Palmer in the school office.
+Please see Mrs L Lawrie in the school office.

 Please ensure that school is informed of any changes to contact and emergency details.